-Not only does the licence compliance limit count towards all of your users, it also counts toward system, IIS, and performance users.
-On a local system or domain that supports SQL Server and Exchange server, that may end up with as at least 15 users before your regular users are counted.
-For Microsoft to support running Foundation server as a domain controller, surely they would have known that this could be a possibility.
+Not only does the licence compliance limit count towards all of your users, but it also counts toward system, IIS, and performance users.
+On a local system or domain that supports SQL Server and Exchange server, that may end up with at least 15 users before your regular users are counted.
+For Microsoft to support running the Foundation server as a domain controller, surely they would have known that this could be a possibility.
 Why would they allow the product to ship under these circumstances without some way to work around this?

 For a Foundation Server that is determined to be non-compliant, you’ll get one of these two error messages:

 “The server does not comply with the End User License Agreement (EULA) because it belongs to a domain that contains more than 15 user accounts.”

 “The server does not comply with the End User License Agreement (EULA) because it has more than 15 local user accounts.”